Patients

-After 48 Years, A New Future
+After 48 Years, a New Future

 Domingos has an indomitable spirit with a physique to match: calloused hands, muscled arms and shoulders that look like they could carry the weight of the world.